Dariasteam/JSON-cpp/README.md

 ### [Documentation](http://dariasteam.github.io/JSON-cpp/)

-Simple _serialization_ and json file manipulation in C++11 on the fly!
+Simple _serialization_ and json file manipulation for C++11 on the fly!

 This library allows you to do some fancy stuff like these:
 ## Serialization